-Thesis title: Religious Role Identities in Early Modern Scotland: Conversion, Spiritual Warfare, and the Witch Trials
+Thesis title: Religious Behaviours in Early Modern Scotland: Sermons, Spiritual Struggles, and the Witch Trials, c.
+1590-1720

 School of History, Classics & Archaeology